• Skip to primary navigation

 Desk Legs

-We thought about attaching hairpin legs but they couldn't get any in the right size.
+We thought about attaching hairpin legs but we couldn't get any that were the right size.

 We managed to get some desk legs from IKEA that were a perfect fit.